pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server info [COMMAND-OPTIONS]

-      Display information about the server.
+      Get information about the server.

       The information includes CIM namespaces and server brand.